-When it comes to kids, stomachaches and pains go with the territory, but sometimes it can be hard to tell if they’re serious or not.
+When it comes to kids, stomachaches and temporary pains are expected from time to time, but sometimes it can be hard to tell if they’re serious or not.
 Since kidney stones in kids have significantly increased over the last two decades, it’s a good idea to know what to look for, especially since kidney stones can technically affect anyone, at any age.

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy